edelveart/edelveart.github.io/src/content/blog/modcat-typesystem-fig.md

 ## Fibonacci as homogeneous case

-Now for the twist: although Fibonacci numbers are not figurate, they too submit to this framework.
+Here comes the twist.
+While Fibonacci numbers aren't figurate, they align with this framework as well.
 They exemplify a linear *homogeneous* recurrence of order $k=2$
 $$
 a_n = a_{n-1} + a_{n-2} + 0
 $$